 - Floss your teeth using an air floss or environmentally friendly floss

 - Brush your teeth for approx. 2 minutes with a toothpaste that is suitable for your needs and always leave brushing your teeth for at least 40 minutes after you have eaten

 - Use a mouthwash of your choice gargle, rinse and spit!

 However, your minty fresh breath needs to last you through that lovely morning coffee, the biscuits on Sandra’s desk and that leftover pasta bake you had for lunch.

-If you don’t have any where you can go to, to brush your teeth, at least carry some floss as this will get rid of any food trapped at the back and in between teeth, helping to reduce the staleness of your breath and avoid any unsightly green stuff being stuck there!
-If your not sure on how to floss – check out our handy guide on How to Floss.
+If you don’t have anywhere you can go to, to brush your teeth, at least carry some floss as this will get rid of any food trapped at the back and in between teeth, helping to reduce the staleness of your breath and avoid any unsightly green stuff being stuck there!
+If you’re not sure on how to floss – check out our handy guide on How to Floss.
 You can also carry a handy travel sized bottles of your favourite mouthwash with you discreetly.

 Eat The Sweet Stuff

 Valentine’s day is a great way to indulge, especially after the purge that was January.
 But watch out, not all of those sugary sweet treats will make you feel, or smell good long after they’ve passed your lips.
 Sugar feeds bad smelling bacteria, and where possible avoid it!
 If you are looking at using gum or mints to help freshen your breath then look out for ones that use xylitol as a sweetener as these will give you a sweet tasting mint but without the bacteria feeding and calorie laden sugar!